-For the rest of the year, you’ll want to cross-check that page against the WDW Resort Reopening Timeline because many hotels are not yet open, and won’t be for at least the remainder of 2020.
+For the rest of the year, you’ll want to cross-check that page against the 2021 WDW Resort Reopening Timeline because many hotels are not yet open, and won’t be until Summer 2021.
 Note that some of the Disney Vacation Club or villa wings of otherwise closed hotels are open, so if you have your heart set on a specific property, that’s an option.

 You should also consult our list of Construction & Refurbishments at Walt Disney World Hotels.
 That covers where to avoid, and how these projects could impact your trip.

 Without Extra Magic Hours, the Disney Dining Plan, or priority booking windows, there’s less of a point to paying a significant premium to stay in a Disney-owned resort.
 That is, unless you really value the transportation, theme, or location (and many guests do).
 This has been a gradual erosion, as we covered in “Is Walt Disney World’s On-Site Advantage Disappearing?”